History

 History Of The Bill Turner Cup.

 In 1979, a group of dedicated teachers who were greatly involved in school soccer, decided to introduce a 15 years and under competition.
 This committee was known as “Northern NSW Schools Soccer” and was chaired by Bill Turner.
-Bill, a teacher at Booragul High School (now Lake Macquarie High), had worked tirelessly in school and youth soccer for many years, and was a well regarded referee.
+Bill, a teacher at Booragul High School (now Lake Macquarie High, NSW, Australia), had worked tirelessly in school and youth soccer for many years, and was a well regarded referee.

 The concept was immediately endorsed by the Northern NSW Soccer Federation and assistance from Senior Officer Stefan Kamasz was greatly appreciated.
 The late Mrs Fay Budd, a Newcastle business woman donated the original cup (her husband Bill Budd later won it, coaching Cardiff High in 1986.)